hrvg/howto-git/howto-git.md

-git status : checking that code.txt has been modified git add code.txt : adding code.txt to staging environment git status : checking that it has been added git push origin branch-name : pushing change to the remote repo git branch -d branche-name : deleting branch from the local repo git push origin --delete branch-name : deleting branch from the remote repo
+git status : checking that code.txt has been modified git add code.txt : adding code.txt to staging environment git status : checking that it has been added git push origin branch-name : pushhing change to the remote repo git branch -d branche-name : deleting branch from the local repo git push origin --delete branch-name : deleting branch from the remote repo